Blog

 Neurotransmitters are chemical messenger molecules produced by neurons to electrochemically deliver a message across a synapse.
 They are produced by neurons in advance and stored inside them until the appropriate moment.

-It has long since been acknowledged that certain levels of neurotransmitters in the brain are linked to inducing certain emotions.
-Neurotransmitters appear to be associated with maintaining states of perception, cognition, awareness and a number of bodily processes, having complex functions over and above that of emotion and behavior.
-It is the combination of neurotransmitters that get broadcast, as well as their levels relative to one another, that contributes to our experiential state, emotion included[1].
+It has long been acknowledged that certain levels of neurotransmitters in the brain are linked to inducing certain emotions.
+Neurotransmitters appear to be associated with maintaining states of perception, cognition, awareness, and a number of bodily processes, having complex functions beyond those of emotions and behavior.
+It is the combination of neurotransmitters that are released, as well as their relative levels, that contributes to our experiential state, including emotions.

-There are three basic neurotransmitters that are each associated with three basic states of emotion.
-Combinations of these neurotransmitters produce different types of emotion[2].
-They include:
+There are a number of neurotransmitters and different areas of the brain that are involved in emotional regulation.
+Combinations of these neurotransmitters produce different types of emotions.
+These include:

-The emotional outcome is also dependent on the brain areas they engage with as well as the functionality of receptors.
+The emotional outcome also depends on the brain areas they engage with and the functionality of receptors.

 Endocrine Activity

 Hormones also contribute to producing other hormones in a way similar to neurotransmitters, modulating the function and expression of neurons.
-Unlike neurotransmitters, hormones do not interact at neuronal synapses and are found in the bloodstream.
-Some hormones exert their influence at the cell’s membrane, some need to be taken up by the cell in order to do so and some can exert actions in both manners.
+Some hormones exert their influence at the cell’s membrane, some need to be taken up by the cell in order to do so, and some can exert actions in both ways.

-The brain produces hormones that often lead to the release of other hormones in distant body sites.
-For instance, cortisol releasing hormone stimulates the adrenal glands to produce cortisol.
-The blood levels of cortisol then affect brain function by binding on neuronal receptors.
-Adrenal hormones, reproductive hormones and thyroidal hormones are the main influencers that affect the brain and their levels are also associated with different emotional states.
+The brain produces hormones that often trigger the release of other hormones in distant body sites.
+For instance, corticotropin-releasing hormone stimulates the pituitary to make adrenocorticotropic hormone (ACTH), which then triggers the adrenal glands to produce cortisol.
+The blood levels of cortisol then affect brain function by binding to neuronal receptors.
+Adrenal, reproductive, and thyroid hormones play key roles in regulating brain function, and their levels are also associated with different emotional states.

 Immune System Signaling